An Integrative Genome-Scale Metabolic Modeling and Machine Learning Framework for Predicting and Optimizing Single-Cell Protein Production in Saccharomyces cerevisiae: Introduction

 \section{Introduction}

-\textit{Saccharomyces cerevisiae} plays a vital role in fundamental cell biology and applied industrial biotechnology.
-Its well-annotated genome, tolerance to inhibitory fermentation conditions, and capacity to produce ethanol and other biofuel products make it an organism of enduring interest for sustainable energy applications~\cite{bib1}.
-The rational engineering of yeast strains toward maximised biomass or product yields is complicated by the extraordinary complexity of eukaryotic metabolism: thousands of enzymatic reactions, tightly regulated gene expression programmes, and condition-dependent flux rerouting collectively confound straightforward prediction of cellular behaviour from first principles.
+\textit{Saccharomyces cerevisiae} plays a vital role in cell biology and applied industrial biotechnology.
+Its genomic structure, tolerance to inhibitory fermentation conditions, and capacity for high biomass yields make it an organism of interest in biotechnological applications \citep{lu2019}.
+While prior research had focused on ethanol and bio fuel production, yeast is increasingly recognized as an essential source of single-cell protein (SCP), an edible microbial biomass rich in protein, amino acids, vitamins, and nucleic acids that can be used as a potential supplement for animal- and plant-derived protein sources \citep{zhang2024}.
+The molecular engineering of yeast strains toward maximized biomass and protein yield is complicated by the extraordinary complexity of eukaryotic metabolism, tightly regulated gene expression, and condition-dependent flux.

-Genome-scale metabolic models (GEMs) address this complexity by encoding the full stoichiometric network of metabolic reactions and providing a computational substrate for constraint-based analyses such as flux balance analysis (FBA)~\cite{bib4}.
-The Yeast9 consensus GEM~\cite{bib2} comprises 4,131 reactions, 2,806 metabolites, and 1,161 genes, making it one of the most comprehensive metabolic models available for any eukaryote~\cite{bib5}.
-FBA identifies optimal flux distributions consistent with stoichiometric, thermodynamic, and capacity constraints, enabling rapid \textit{in silico} screening of genetic and environmental perturbations.
+Genome-scale metabolic models (GEMs) address this complexity by encoding the full stoichiometric network of metabolic reactions and providing a computational substrate for constraint-based analyses such as flux balance analysis (FBA) \citep{orth2010}.
+The Yeast9 consensus GEM \citep{zhang2024} comprises 4{,}131 reactions, 2{,}806 metabolites, and 1{,}161 genes, making it one of the most comprehensive metabolic models available for any eukaryote \citep{chen2022}.
+FBA identifies flux distributions, enabling \textit{in silico} perturbations relevant to SCP optimization under varied environmental conditions.